Nikunj-Khinchi/TweetRetrieval/SourceCode/README.md

 `source myenv/bin/activate`

-1.*python installed and executable.*
+1. - *python installed and executable.*

-2. *nltk libaries installed all of these can be downloaded using python -> import nltk -> nltk.download('corpus | tokenize | stem.porter'):*
+2. - *nltk libaries installed all of these can be downloaded using python -> import nltk -> nltk.download('corpus | tokenize | stem.porter'):*

-3. *Install Dependencies:* Ensure you have the necessary dependencies installed.
+3. - *Install Dependencies:* Ensure you have the necessary dependencies installed.
 You can use the provided `requirements.txt` file. `pip install -r requirements.txt`

-4.  *Navigate* to the project directory `cd code`
+4. - *Navigate* to the project directory `cd code`

 5. - Run the `python server.py` file and enter the query and press search.
 6. - We get the result with the rank,docno, tweet, and score.